 - Principal objectives

 - Mission Statement

 - Vision Statement

 - Hiring & Firing

 - Recruiting and Retaining Volunteers

 Political Activity by Nonprofits

-- Definition: Nonprofit is a Federal tax status that is valuable because of tax advantages and the contributors.
-Corporations with this status many not substantially engage in lobbying or engage in partisan political activities.
+Nonprofit corporations may not substantially engage in lobbying or engage in partisan political activities.

 Questions & Answers

 Class may be taught remotely and scheduled at your convenience